Begin with the right tools

 PianoTuningHowTo have done extensive research on that manner and we are confident that the piano tuning tools that we have chosen for you will be your best choice.

-You need to be very careful when choosing your tools because if you chose the wrong ones, they could lead you to failure.
+You need to be incredibly careful when choosing your tools because if you chose the wrong ones, they could lead you to failure.

-If you fail, you will never know if it was because of the bad tools you’ve chosen or your lack of ability to learn the trade.
+If you fail, you will never know if it was because of the bad tools you have chosen or your lack of ability to learn the trade.

 I have find a lot of misinformation on the web as to what tools you should begin with.

 So, I took on me to choose the right tools for you so that we both move at the same speed.

 The student quality piano tuning lever with its one piece tip-head USED TO BE a good option for a limited budget but now with the very good quality tuning levers produced in China, you are better off getting one of those tools on eBay or Amazon .